Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Gaussian process regression

 We are given the observation set~$\{ (\vec x_i, \, y_i ) \}_{i=1}^{n_y}$ with~$n_y$ observations~$ y_i \in \mathbb R$ at the locations~$\vec x_i \in \mathbb R^d$.
 The observation set is assumed to correspond to a random function~$s(\vec x)$ sampled from an unknown Gaussian process.
 We posit for regression a Mat\'ern field, in other words a process, which represents according to the Bayesian viewpoint the prior.
 As discussed, the finite element discretisation of the fractional PDE representation of the Mat\'ern field leads to the multivariate Gaussian density~\eqref{eq:overallSPDESolution}, restated here for convenience,

 where~$\vec s \in \mathbb R^{n_u}$ is the vector of the field values at the finite element nodes, and \mbox{$\vec C_s, \, \vec Q_s \in \mathbb R^{n_u \times n_u}$} are the covariance and precision matrices as detailed before.
-Note that the covariance and precision matrices depend on the hyperparameters~\mbox{$\{ \sigma, \, \ell, \, \nu \}$} of the Mat\'ern covariance function~\eqref{eq:maternKernel} or the respective parameters~\mbox{$\{\tau, \, \kappa, \, \beta \}$} of the SPDE~\eqref{eq:fracPDEvars}.
-Anisotropic and non-homogeneous random fields introduced in Section~\ref{sec:arbiraryExponent} may have additional hyperparameters.
-In Gaussian process regression the hyperparameters are first assumed to be fixed and later learned from the observation data as well.
+The covariance and precision matrices depend on the hyperparameters~\mbox{$\{ \sigma, \, \ell, \, \nu \}$} of the Mat\'ern covariance function~\eqref{eq:maternKernel} or the respective parameters~\mbox{$\{\tau, \, \kappa, \, \beta \}$} of the SPDE~\eqref{eq:fracPDEvars}.
+Anisotropic and non-stationary random fields introduced in Section~\ref{sec:arbiraryExponent} may have additional hyperparameters.
+In Gaussian process regression the hyperparameters are first assumed to be fixed and later learned from the observation data.
 The related approaches are in statistics and machine learning known as empirical Bayes, evidence approximation or type II maximum likelihood.

 The standard statistical observation model for Gaussian process regression takes the form

 where $\vec y \in \mathbb R^{n_y}$ is the vector containing all observations, $\vec P \in \mathbb R^{n_ y \times n_u}$ is the observation matrix and~$\vec e \in \mathbb R^{n_y}$ is an additive observation noise vector.
 The entries of the observation matrix depend on the type and location of the observations.
 For instance, if~$y_i$ corresponds to a nodal value~$s_j$, the observation matrix has in the $i$-th row only the one non-zero entry~$P_{ij} =1$.
 For other observation locations and types it is straightforward to determine the respective observation matrix coefficients using the basis functions of the finite element discretisation.
 Furthermore, the vector of the field values~$\vec s$ and the noise vector~$\vec e$ are assumed to be statistically independent and the probability density of the noise vector is given by